 Please arrive in good time, as forays set off promptly at 10.30am.

 Forays often take place on rough, uneven or sloping ground, so it is important to wear stout footwear.
 A walking stick and waterproof clothing are useful.
-You will need a small penknife to dig up any fungi you find.

-It is important to dig up the whole of the specimen, including the part underground; this is because the base of the fungus is usually needed for us to identify the specimen accurately.
+If it is necessary to collect a fungus for identification, it is important to dig up the whole of the specimen, including the part underground; this is because the base of the fungus is usually needed for us to identify the specimen accurately.

 An open basket or trug is useful for carrying any fungi you find.
 Plastic bags are less effective, as specimens are more likely to become damaged in them.
 We need fungi to be kept in good condition, for identification purposes.

 The foray leader will generally give a brief overview of the route to be taken, before we move off.
 The leader will record fungi as we go along.
 It may be necessary to take home any specimens which need closer examination to identify.
 Sometimes it is essential to use a microscope or chemical tests, to arrive at a final identification.